 • A certificate provides targeted knowledge and a specific skill set about a certain subject area.
 Generally, a certificate may be about 10 to 15 hours of coursework compared to the 30+ required for graduate programs.
 Requirements vary based on school and program.

 • A certificate generally requires a less comprehensive application process.

 • A graduate certificate may or may not be affiliated with an accredited degree program.
 In some cases, certificate coursework can count toward degree hours for a higher-ed degree.

-• Graduate certificate students do not qualify for federal student loans.
-You may be able to use a private student loan lender for certificate program loans, or could also explore a personal loan to cover a certificate program.
+• Not all graduate certificate programs qualify for federal student loans.
+You may be able to use a private graduate student loan for a certificate program, or could also explore a personal loan to cover a certificate program.

 Is a Graduate Certificate Worth It?

 A graduate certificate can be worth it, especially if you’re passionate about the field.
 It can be helpful to get some “real world” knowledge under your belt and understand exactly how the certificate will benefit you and your career goals.

 Because a graduate certificate can be a lot of work, it’s also important to make sure you carve out time to be able to do coursework, study, and complete the certificate exam.
 Asking any questions prior to applying for the certificate program, or asking to speak to people who have completed the program, can be helpful.

 Because graduate certificates can be expensive, and may not be covered by federal aid, you may be wondering how to pay for it.
 Some financing options include: